pascalpp/pascal.com/src/routes/diary/2024-02-23-animating-svg/page.md

 <Controls/>

-Switch to dashed mode and change the size, distance, and offset of the dashes.
-And then switch to animated mode to see the fireworks created by animating the `stroke-dashoffset` property.
+Switch to dashed mode and change the size, spacing, and offset of the dashes.
+Then switch to animated mode to see the fireworks created by animating the `stroke-dashoffset` property.

 <aside style="--aside-span: 1">